puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/boa.md

 runtime thats designed specifically for DFIR!
 Artemis uses [Boa](https://boajs.dev/) a JS engine written in Rust.

-Using an embedded JS enginge allows us to call Rust functions from JavaScript!\
+Using an embedded JS engine allows us to call Rust functions from JavaScript!\
 For example, the artemis function `get_registry()` can be used to parse a provided Registry file on disk.
 By registering this function with Boa we can call this function directly from JavaScript!
 In addition to JavaScript, we have